Canada: Personal Taxation

 Provinces and territories apply their own local taxes on real estate, usually based on the value of the property and its use.

-Where a Home Buyer’s Plan is utilised to assist in buying or building a home, a maximum of C$25,000 can be borrowed from the individual’s registered retirement savings plan; no income tax is charged on the amount borrowed.
-The purchase or building of a new home, or substantial renovation of an existing home, may qualify for a rebate of a portion of the GST/HST paid on the purchase or renovations.
-Further, the purchase or building of a new residential property that is to be used as rental accommodation may also qualify for a GST/HST rebate.
+Where a homebuyer’s plan is used to help buy or build a home, a maximum of C$25,000 can be borrowed from the individual’s registered retirement savings plan; no income tax is charged on the amount borrowed.
+The purchase or building of a new home - or substantial renovation of an existing home - may qualify for a rebate of a portion of the goods and services tax (GST) or harmonised sales tax (HST) paid on the purchase or renovations.
+Furthermore, the purchase or building of a new residential property that is to be used as rental accommodation may also qualify for a GST or HST rebate.

-The First-Time Home Buyer’s Tax Credit can be claimed by eligible individuals – the credit is calculated using the lowest income tax rate (15% for 2012) multiplied by C$5,000.
-Thus, for 2012, the credit is C$750.
+The first-time home buyer’s tax credit can be claimed by eligible individuals – the credit is calculated using the lowest income tax rate (15% for 2019) multiplied by C$5,000.
+Thus, for 2019, the credit is C$750.

-Where real estate has been purchased with the sole aim of reselling at a profit, or developing the real estate in a manner that can be deemed a business pursuit, the usual capital gains tax rules (whereby only 50% of the gain is subject to income tax) do not apply, and the whole gain becomes subject to income tax.
+Where real estate has been purchased with the sole aim of reselling at a profit (or developing the real estate in a manner that can be deemed a business pursuit) the usual capital gains tax rules do not apply.
+Hence the whole gain rather than 50% becomes subject to income tax.

 The sale of an individual’s principal residence is generally exempt from capital gains tax.
 Land attached to the principal residence in excess of half a hectare is not included in the exemption, and is therefore charged to capital gains tax.

-A C$750,000 lifetime capital gains exemption (which equates to a C$375,000 lifetime capital gains deduction, based on the 50% of capital gains rule) can be claimed by an individual who disposes of:
+For 2019, A C$866,912 lifetime capital gains exemption (which equates to a C$433,456 lifetime capital gains deduction based on the 50% of capital gains rule) can be claimed by an individual who disposes of:

 - Qualified fishing property.